What have I been up to: My story of alternate learning and living

 A couple of months later, we decided to move to Rakkar, Dharamshala as it was in hills and had a tiny tech community.
 There were two main reasons why we made the move apart from the love for hills and the will to stay in nature.

 - Cost Cutting

-One of the main tenets of starting things up that I learnt from Freeman.
+One of the main tenets of starting things up that I learned from Freeman.
 Bangalore’s rent etc. is almost 2.5x as compared to Dharamshala.
 It gave us a longer runway even if we were not very economically productive.
 Thankfully, we had saved up some money.

 2. City stagnation

 Regarding access to people, after a point, I wasn’t really meeting new people regularly.
-Most of events and meet-ups didn’t make sense.
+Most of the events and meet-ups didn’t make sense.
 Still, there is value in that part of city life and I knew I would miss it a bit.
 However, I felt like if I had to really reach out to someone I would just mail them.

 Anyway, for the next 10–12 months, we went through a reasonably intense exercise of up-skilling.
-It was a lot of fun, I learnt a lot more about learning and I was doing what I really enjoyed.
+It was a lot of fun, I learned a lot more about learning and I was doing what I really enjoyed.
 We made plenty of mistakes too.
 We did a bunch of activities, internally and externally, to learn everything we could.
 I guess I would need another blog post to explain all that.
-To sum it up, we did some services projects, tried building small products, did events, took over a local community space, and are currently doing another event.
-It has all been great a experience!
+To sum it up, we did some service projects, tried building small products, did events, took over a local community space, and are currently doing another event.
+It has all been a great experience!
 We could afford the whole experiment because we had savings.
 Cash is a big enabler, it buys time for experimentation!